Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 - Type `git status` again.
 README is now highlighted in green and listed under "Changes to be committed".
 - Type `git commit -m "Your message goes here"`.
 In the quotes, write a short sentence about the changes you made.
 As you look through the history of your repository, you will see this message next to each commit, which can help you identify when important changes were made.
 So the message should be specific but concise.

 Type `git status` again.
 You will see a different message.
-README is no longer highlighted, because all changes to it have been committed.
+README is no longer listed, because all changes to it have been committed.
 But now it says: `Your branch is ahead of 'origin/master' by 1 commit.`.

 This means that although you have made the commit on your computer, it isn't online on GitHub yet.
 Nobody else can see the changes you made, and if your computer breaks they will be lost forever.
 You can fix this by typing `git push`. (you'll need your GitHub username and password).